Course No. 389.166

 5. Matrix computation (Kronecker products):

-Kronecker products and sums, DFT, FFT, Hadamard transformations, special forms of the FFT, Split-radix FFT, overlap add and save methods, circulant matrices, examples to OFDM, vec-operator, big data, asymptotic equivalence of Toeplitz and circulant matrices.
+Kronecker products and sums, DFT, FFT, Hadamard transformations, special forms of the FFT, Split-radix FFT, overlap add and save methods, circulant matrices, examples to OFDM, vec-operator, big data, the asymptotic equivalence of Toeplitz and circulant matrices.

 T.Moon, W.Stirling: “Mathematical Methods for Signal Processing,” Prentice Hall